Metformin vs Berberine for Longevity in 2026: Evidence, Tradeoffs, and Decision Framework

 Execution quality depends on a behavior-first runway followed by single-variable trials, dose titration, and predefined stop rules.
 Keep changes staged and avoid introducing multiple interventions in the same week.
 Twelve-week blocks usually provide enough time for adaptation while still supporting iteration.
 Progression should be conservative when sleep or recovery deteriorates, because forced intensity under poor recovery conditions commonly creates regression disguised as effort.

 Track fasting glucose, HbA1c, fasting insulin, triglyceride to HDL ratio, GI tolerance, and recovery quality and interpret direction over several weeks rather than reacting to isolated values.
 Common downside patterns include self-prescribing, masking poor nutrition and sleep, escalating dosage without data, and ignoring medication interactions.
 If you see negative drift, reduce complexity before adding anything new.
-Use /blog/metformin-vs-berberine-longevity-head-to-head, /blog/best-longevity-blood-tests-to-track-your-health, and /blog/glp-1-agonists-and-longevity-beyond-weight-loss as internal cross-checks so your decisions stay consistent across training, nutrition, recovery, and biomarker strategy.
+Use Metformin vs Berberine for Longevity: Head-to-Head, Best Longevity Blood Tests to Track Your Health, and GLP-1 Agonists and Longevity: Beyond Weight Loss as internal cross-checks so your decisions stay consistent across training, nutrition, recovery, and biomarker strategy.

 Mechanisms and Evidence Boundaries